Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Tips for refinancing a mortgage with bad credit
+5 tips for refinancing a mortgage with bad credit

 Here are some strategies to help you secure a mortgage refinance with a less-than-stellar credit score.

-Work with your current lender
+Negotiate with your current lender

 Even if you have poor credit, lenders may still approve your application if you have a strong payment history.
-Your current lender is in a unique position to try and keep you as a customer and could make a few concessions to help you refinance.
+Your current lender is in a unique position to try and keep you as a customer, and could make a few concessions to help you refinance.

 Speak with your lender to see if they’ll work with you.
 Make sure they know that you’re shopping around for the best rates and loan terms.
 If they’re not willing to make any adjustments, at least you’ve established a benchmark to compare other lenders.

 Borrower eligibility varies by lender and loan program.
 Some lenders are willing to work with a borrower with bad credit and may offer special refinance programs.
-A few refinance options:

 - VA interest rate reduction refinance loan (IRRRL).
 Although individual lenders may ask for a credit check, the Department of Veteran Affairs doesn’t require a minimum credit score.
-With an existing VA loan, you could qualify after 12 months of timely mortgage payments.
+With an existing VA loan, you could qualify after 12 months of on-time mortgage payments.

 - Portfolio refinance.
 A portfolio loan is a mortgage that the lender originates and services.
 Borrower requirements can vary, but most lenders are willing to work with bad credit.
 This program may come with higher interest rates or upfront fees.

-Add a cosigner with good credit
+Add a cosigner with good credit to your mortgage refinance

 A cosigner with good credit can help you secure a refinance.
 Lenders look at both the primary borrower as well as the cosigner’s borrowing profile when they issue loans.
 So if your own credit score isn’t strong enough to qualify, adding a cosigner with good credit and income can help your chances of approval.

-Remove a co-borrower with bad credit
+Remove a co-borrower with bad credit from your mortgage

 There may be legal implications for removing a co-borrower, such as loss of property rights.
 Consult a lawyer to make sure all parties are aware of the implications of removing a co-borrower.